 Are you ready to buy life insurance?
 Worried that your rheumatoid arthritis (RA) might hinder your ability to do so?

-Purchasing life insurance when you have rheumatoid arthritis isn’t just a walk in the park.
+Purchasing affordable life insurance coverage when you have rheumatoid arthritis isn’t just a walk in the park.
 It’s more like geocaching in the park, and the satellite keeps glitching.

 Let’s breakdown the quiz and learn the ins and outs of rheumatoid arthritis and life insurance.